-The HELOA Professional Development Conference (formerly known as the Experienced Practitioners’ Conference) provides an opportunity for higher education practitioners to attend workshops and discussions on a particular topic relevant to our work in schools liaison.
-The upcoming PDC will focus on moving from an initial idea to a strategy for implementation, resulting in driving forward the changes that we need in our institutions.
+The HELOA Professional Development Conference (formerly known as the Experienced Practitioners’ Conference) provides an opportunity for higher education practitioners to attend workshops and discussions on a particular topic relevant to their everyday work.
+The upcoming PDC will focus on widening access to higher education with spotlights on access agreements, engaging with schools and monitoring outcomes.

 The conference fee is £130 for members and £175 for non-members.
 This includes lunch and refreshments throughout the day.
-Please note that in order to qualify for the HELOA member fee of £130 we must receive your HELOA membership form by 8 December.
-Accommodation is not included, but there are number of affordable accommodation options in the Ipswich area.
+Please note that in order to qualify for the HELOA member fee of £130 we must receive your HELOA membership form by 26 September.
+Accommodation is not included, but there are number of affordable accommodation options in the Birmingham area.

 SPA (Supporting Professionalism in Admissions) Resources